-Crucially, OKRs are not simply more business jargon.
-Not to be confused with KPIs (Key Performance Indicators), they help organizations and teams set out strategies and goals in managable chunks.
+OKRs are not simply more business jargon.
+Not to be confused with KPIs (Employee performance KPIs), they help organizations and teams set out strategies and goals in managable chunks.
 They provide a reference to help you evaluate how well you did against what you set out to do, and can be used for anything from performance to productivity.
 Essentially, OKRs boil down to two simple parts:

-- Objectives – A qualitative, far-reaching statement of what you're trying to achieve.
-Example: increasing company revenue by 10%
+Objectives – A qualitative, far-reaching statement of what you're trying to achieve.
+E.g. increasing company revenue by 10%

-- Key results – A quantitative, measurable outcome – often within a set timeframe – showing what meeting that objective looks like.
-Example: by acquiring 100 new customers by Q3
+Key results – A quantitative, measurable outcome (often within a set timeframe) showing objectives have been met.
+E.g. acquiring 100 new customers by Q3

 This all sounds great, but you shouldn’t have to expend extra effort and resource to measure how you’re actually doing against your goals.
 The whole idea of OKRs is to keep things simple.
-To make the whole thing effortless – so everyone is clear on what’s expected of them and how they’re doing against those expectations – try using one of these intuitive OKR tools.
+To make the whole thing effortless—so everyone is clear on what’s expected of them and how they’re doing against those expectations—enlist the help of an intuitive OKR tool.
 Since you can set OKRs for almost any part of your performance, there are a lot of different niches these tools cover.

 CultureAmp helps you uncover crucial relationships between performance and engagement, turning insights into high-impact actions to create an ideal employee experience.
 It breaks down what high performing individuals have in common and pulls actionable insights throughout an employee’s time with the business.
 This then helps you set up common goals for all your team to work towards.